santiment/sanbase2/docs/composable-api-plans-handover.md

 ## 0. TL;DR for whoever picks this up

-1. **Design: a `BUNDLE` plan marker + an entirely new entitlement path.** The `plans` row carries a plain marker name (`BUNDLE_API`) that encodes **nothing**.
+1. **Design: a `BUNDLE` plan marker + an entirely new entitlement path.** The `plans` row carries a plain marker name (`BUNDLE`) that encodes **nothing**.
 When the plan name is a bundle, a **new** code path decodes the subscription's items into an entitlement and answers all access and quota questions from it.
 Existing plans keep their existing code paths, untouched.
 See §5.
 2. **Backward compatibility is a deliverable, not a caveat.** It has its own subtask (§8, task **BC**), its own contract (§7.1), its own test strategy (§7.4), and its own DoD line (§12).
 The single most valuable thing to build first is the characterization test suite that pins today's behavior.
 3. **The entire risk of this design is one thing: finding every `case plan_name` site.** ✅ There are **8 functions with no catch-all clause** that raise `CaseClauseError` on a `BUNDLE` name — including `Plan.plan_name/1`, which runs on **every authenticated request**.
 Another **9** have catch-alls, so they don't crash; they silently grant the *wrong* access or quota. §7.5 is the complete verified inventory. §7.6 is the mechanism that turns a missed site into a compile error instead of a production 500 — **build it before the feature.**
 4. **The product model in the original write-up is missing two dimensions** the code will force you to answer: data windows (historical depth / realtime cutoff) and query/signal access.
 Metrics alone will under-deliver Onchain Labels and Social.
 See §6.2.